KiwiAviation/KiwiAviation.github.io/projects/co2sensor.markdown

 August 2024

 ## At a glance
-**What:** Designed and built a low-cost solar-powered device to measure carbon flux cycles.
+**What:** Designed and built a low-cost solar-powered device to measure carbon cycling.

 **How:** Prototyped and refined electronic design through breadboard testing and final soldered assembly.
 Programmed ESP32 microcontroller firmware with MicroPython.